sp00ks-git/sp00ks-git.github.io/_posts/2021-10-10-ICMP-Tunneling.md

 * Client (Win 10) - 192.168.1.239

-Againg from the Github Page, ICMP - The data is broken up into bytes and base64 encoded and sent over the wire in an ICMP Type 8 ECHO request. the data is placed inside the data field of the packet.
+Again from the Github Page, ICMP - The data is broken up into bytes and base64 encoded and sent over the wire in an ICMP Type 8 ECHO request. the data is placed inside the data field of the packet.
 The ECHO requests are continuously made to the EgressAsess Server which receives the ICMP request and gathers the data and decodes it.

 To start firstly, confirm that you can send and receive ICMP echo requests and Responses bi-directionally.